 In our experience, glue-on patches are more reliable in the long run, but pre-glued patches are far, far more convenient.

-What you prefer to use will largely be down to personal preference and likely dictated by your temperament — is stopping for five minutes to fix a tube properly and enjoy the view an opportunity to be relished or an unwanted distraction?
+What you prefer to use will largely be down to personal preference and likely dictated by your temperament — is stopping for five minutes to fix a tube properly and enjoying the view an opportunity to be relished or an unwanted distraction?

 Park’s GP-2 patches are our favourite optionBikeRadar